You are here

 Definition

-Assists higher level Equipment Technicians in the performance of journey-level inspection, diagnoses, making major and minor mechanical repairs, and preventative maintenance, on all types of equipment used in highway maintenance or heavy and/or industrial/commercial equipment, and/or motorized farm equipment.
+Assists higher level Equipment Technicians in the performance of journey-level inspection, diagnoses, making major and minor mechanical repairs, and preventative maintenance, on all types of light- and medium-duty vehicles, industrial/commercial equipment, emergency response vehicles and equipment, and/or motorized farm equipment.
 Unusual problems that may occur are brought to a higher-level supervisor with probable outcomes and solutions.

 Distinguishing Characteristics

-Automobiles and other vehicles under 15,000 GVW may be serviced and repaired a minority of the time.
-Lighter vehicle repairs are defined in the automotive mechanic class series.
+Automobiles and other light-duty vehicles under 15,000 GVWR may be serviced and repaired a minority of the time.
+Lighter vehicle repairs are defined in the Automotive Mechanic class series.
+Medium-duty vehicles are 26,000 GVWR or less without air brakes.
+Heavy-duty vehicles and equipment (greater than 26,000 GVWR) are defined in the Heavy Equipment Mechanic class series.

 Typical Work